 Stretched across its seven trademark hills overlooking the River Tagus estuary, Portugal’s hilly, coastal capital city of Lisbon, is a cinematic collection of cobbled alleyways, pastel-coloured buildings, ancient ruins and white-domed cathedrals.
-Decimated by an earthquake in 1755, modern Lisbon has been shaped by that eventful day.
+The city was decimated by an earthquake in 1755, and modern Lisbon has been shaped by that eventful day.
 The Pombaline architecture that now defines the city represents some of the first seismically-protected buildings in Europe.

 Lisbon is also a shopper’s paradise, with the Centro Commercial Colombo – the biggest shopping mall on the Iberian peninsula – and the elegant Avenidas Novas, full of upmarket shops.
 Alternatively, there bargains to be had in the local flea market, Campo de Santa Clara.
 Don't miss the chance to sample iconic egg tarts at Pasteis de Belém too.

 Fado is the traditional folk music popular in Lisbon.
-Born around the 19th century, this mournful yet beguiling musical expression is an integral part of Portuguese culture and was recently added to the UNESCO’s list of World’s Intangible Cultural Heritage.
-Listen to and enjoy this musical style, a combination of soulful voice and melodic guitars.
+Devised in around the 19th century, this mournful yet beguiling musical expression is an integral part of Portuguese culture and was recently added to the UNESCO’s list of World’s Intangible Cultural Heritage.
+During a visit to the Portuguese capital, you can listen to and enjoy this musical style, a combination of soulful voice and melodic guitars.

 Built in 1515 as a fortress to guard the entrance to Lisbon's harbour, the Belém Tower was the starting point for many of the voyages of discovery, and for the sailors it was the last sight of their homeland.
-It is a monument, which often serves as a symbol of the country, and is a UNESCO-listed World Heritage monument.
+Today it is one of the Portuguese capital's most famous monuments, which serves as a symbol of the city's rich history, and is UNESCO-listed World Heritage listed.

 Pasteis de Belém